FrancoisRH/Sourcing_Bookmarklets/README.md

 # Sourcing_Bookmarklets
-This repository lests Google Chrome bookmarlets I use for sourcing purposes
+This repository lists Google Chrome bookmarlets I use for sourcing purposes

 How to install and use bookmarlets in Google Chrome?
 1. Show the bookmarks bar in Google Chrome if it's hidden (press Ctrl + Shift + B)